 - Test extensively: While A/B and multivariate testing can improve the conversion rate of pages at the top of your funnel, it’s the ones at the bottom that benefit most from the technique, since they’re directly tied to revenue.
 A/B testing is great for determining the best overall page between drastically different designs and structures, while multivariate testing can help you determine which combination of elements on that page produce the best results.
 When every conversion counts, these two data collection techniques are an invaluable part of any campaign that aims for a click-through.

 As an advertising conversion goal, a “lead” refers to a prospect that expresses interest in a product or service by submitting a piece of contact information in exchange for an offer.
-That contact information could be email, phone number, social media profile, etc. And the offer could be a number of things: a resource, like an ebook or a report; it could be a service like an audit; it could be a newsletter or even a discount:
+That contact information could be email, phone number, social media profile, etc. And the offer could be a number of things: a resource, like an ebook or a report; it could be a service like an audit; newsletter, discount, or a demo:

 Lead generation marks the beginning of the official relationship between a prospect and a business.
 By exchanging their contact information for your offer, the prospect is expressing interest in your service and consenting to be contacted by your marketing team.